 By Jason Schaumburg | The Center Square

-As of Friday morning, the Florida Department of Health reported 520 cases of COVID-19, including 10 deaths.
+As of Tuesday afternoon, the Florida Department of Health reported 1,412 COVID-19 cases in the state, including 18 deaths.

 COVID-19 is a respiratory disease caused by a novel coronavirus.
-The disease has caused at least 200 deaths in the U.S. COVID-19 symptoms appear within two to 14 days after exposure and include fever, cough, runny nose and difficulty breathing.
+The disease has caused at least 684 deaths in the U.S., with more than 52,800 confirmed cases in the country.
+COVID-19 symptoms appear within two to 14 days after exposure and include fever, cough, runny nose and difficulty breathing.

 Most people who have it develop only mild symptoms.
 But some people, usually the elderly and those with other medical complications, develop more severe symptoms, including pneumonia, which can be fatal.